ICTU/Kwaliteitsaanpak/readme.md

 - Clone this repository
 - Run "docker-compose up"
+    - The document patch version is updated (on packages.json and Content/Versie.md)
-- The results will be created at the root folder of the repository (ICTU-*.md/html/pdf)
+    - The md, html and pdf versions of the documents are created on the root folder